JiachengZhao98/Banking-Ledger-System/README.md

 2) Authorizations: Conditionally remove money from a user (debit)

 Every load or authorization PUT should return the updated balance following the transaction.
 Authorization declines should be saved, even if they do not impact balance calculation.

-Implement the event sourcing pattern to record all banking transactions as immutable events.
-Each event should capture relevant information such as transaction type, amount, timestamp, and account identifier.
-Define the structure of events and ensure they can be easily serialized and persisted to a data store of your choice.
-We do not expect you to use a persistent store (you can you in-memory object), but you can if you want.
-We should be able to bootstrap your project locally to test.

 ## Bootstrap instructions
 ### Prerequisites